Nem-Ajvaz/Group_Project_2/README.md

 ## User Story

-As a private practice owner I would like an independent communication application.
-So that I can continually communicate with my clients face to face during lockdown or in remote locations.
+As a business owner.I would like an secure independent communication application.So that I can communicate with my clients, follow up on potential leads, and prospects.
+As well as maintain the privacy of my clients and communicate with them in real time.

 ## Acceptance Criteria